CBIIT/NCI-DOE-Collab-Pilot3-SYNDATA/README.md

 # NCI-DOE-Collab-Pilot3-SYNDATA

 ## Description
 SYNDATA is a suite of statistical and machine learning methods to generate discrete/categorical synthetic data.
-SYNDATA is useful for data scientists and statisticians that need data to train their models but have limited access to real patient data due to HIPPA constraints.
+SYNDATA is useful for data scientists and statisticians that need data to train their models but have limited access to real patient data due to HIPAA constraints.

 SYNDATA includes the following methods to generate synthetic data:
  * Mixture of Product of Multinomials (MPoM)